 Defenses Based on a Claim of Innocence

 The most powerful defense when you did not commit the crime is the establishment of a solid alibi.
-With an alibi, you have either eyewitness testimony or documentary evidence, such as hotel, restaurant or other receipts, that places you somewhere else at the time of the commission of the crime.
+With an alibi, you have either eyewitness, testimony, or documentary evidence, such as hotel, restaurant, or other receipts, that places you somewhere else at the time of the commission of the crime.

-Even if you don’t have direct documentary or testimonial evidence absolving you, you can offer circumstantial evidence in your defense.
+Even if you do not have direct documentary or testimonial evidence absolving you, you can offer circumstantial evidence in your defense.
 Circumstantial evidence asks a jury to make a reasonable inference from all the evidence that you could not have committed the crime.
 The courts also accept testimony regarding your character, but this type of evidence is highly subjective.

 Defenses Based on an Acknowledgement that You Committed the Act

-- Excuse—These defenses customarily reflect a lack of legal capacity—i.e., that you did not understand that what you were doing was illegal.
-The types of defenses that fall under this category include insanity, age, mental incompetence, involuntary intoxication, duress or any other instance of diminished capacity.
+- Excuse.These defenses customarily reflect a lack of legal capacity—i.e., that you did not understand that what you were doing was illegal.
+The types of defenses that fall under this category include insanity, age, mental incompetence, involuntary intoxication, duress, or any other instance of diminished capacity.

-You can also ask the court to acquit you if law enforcement officers or prosecutors have violated your rights during the criminal process.
+You can also ask the court to acquit you if law enforcement officers or prosecutors violated your rights during the criminal process.
 Examples include entrapment, double jeopardy, prosecutor misconduct, jury tampering, selective prosecution (racial profiling), and violation of any of your constitutional protections.